 According to AUL’s Unsafe project, the state has a substantive framework for abortion businesses, but AUL received only a handful of inspection reports.
 There were health and safety citations for having expired medications in emergency kits and inconsistently labeled tissue specimens.

-2024 Nebraska Ballot Initiatives
+2024 Nebraska Ballot Initiative Victory

 Receive the latest pro-life news & legal alerts